gbonnema/rabo2ofx-frozen/readme.md

 * Rabo2ofx *

-This program converts the rabo csv file for non-business customers to the financial records of OFX which Gnucash can process.
+This program converts the Dutch rabo csv file for non-business customers to the financial records of OFX which Gnucash can process.
 The csv file is available for download for each customer.